-NOTE: In some cases BSW/MSW's with 2 years experience will serve as a co-field instructor or secondary task supervisor to the student.
+- If no MSW is available to serve as the primary Practicum Instructor at the agency, a Task Supervisor may be assigned as the primary instructor. - Task supervisors are responsible for the direct on site supervision of students while in practicum and do not meet criteria to be a Practicum Instructor. - NOTE: In some cases BSW/MSW with 2 years experience will serve as a co-Practicum Instructor or secondary task supervisor to the student.
 The contact information can be added in this section.

 Task Supervisor Name:

-Task Supervisor Credentials: BSW (Graduation Year:) MSW (Graduation Year:) LCSW/LCSWA Other: (Graduation Year:
+Task Supervisor Credentials:

+BSW (Graduation Year:)

+MSW (Graduation Year:)

+LCSW/LCSWA

+Other: (Graduation Year:)

 Year(s) of Experience:

 Phone Number:

 Email:

-5 years?
-NO- Will need to attend a UNC Charlotte Field YES -If yes, the date of the training attended (1) Sign -

-BSW Student's Signature Date

-Field Instructor Signature Date

-Task Supervisor Signature (if applicable) Date
+Have you offer ded UNC Charlette Casial Work Pression